QUAREP-LiMi/WG1-Automation/README.md

 ## Summary
 The [QUAREP-LiMi](https://quarep.org/) power and stability assessment protocol ***[external protocol link here]*** requires measurements repeated over different conditions for each microscope and its respective excitation light sources.
 Therefore, extensive time will be consumed, if the measurements are conducted manually in a sequential manner.
 However, most modern microscopes provide an automation programing interface capable of communicating with a calibrated, external power sensor.
 The automated measurement has a two-fold aim: to make time-intensive measurements feasible through automatic interleaving of the different measurement conditions and to improve reproducibility by repeating measurements in an identical fashion.<br>
-QUAREP LiMi provides examples (scripts, documentation and videos) that can be adapted to a series of <a href="/Microscope_Systems/"> microscope/power meter</a> combinations.
+- QUAREP LiMi provides examples (scripts, documentation and videos) that can be adapted to a series of <a href="/Microscope_Systems/"> microscope/power meter</a> combinations.
+- A high-level description defining the automation procedure can be found here (**Mišo add the link**)

 ## Want to see a short video showcasing illumination power measurements?
 [![Watch the video](https://img.youtube.com/vi/2dPq9gljJ-4/maxresdefault.jpg)](https://www.youtube.com/watch?v=2dPq9gljJ-4)